 Why Keeping Both Cats and Birds Can Be Tricky

 Most people know the big reason why cats can be a danger to birds.
 Cats are natural hunters, and when they see a bird flying by, instinct tells them to attack.
-Stalking and pouncing are reflex actions for cats.
-Don't think a bird is safe just because he can fly—anybody who has dangled a string toy in front of a playful kitty knows that cats can jump, swat, and grab airborne prey.
-A lesser known danger from cats is the pasteurella bacteria they carry in their saliva.
-This bacteria is mostly harmless to cats (though it can sometimes cause respiratory infections or abscesses), but it's deadly to birds if not treated quickly.
+Stalking and pouncing are reflexes for cats.
+Don't think a bird is safe just because it can fly—anybody who has dangled a string in front of a playful kitty knows that cats can jump, swat, and grab airborne prey.

 If you have a larger parrot, the danger can go both ways.
 Macaw and cockatoo bites can be severe enough to send a human to the hospital, so they can seriously injure your cat.
 Even smaller parrots can break enough skin to require stitches.